eth-sri/dl2/querying/README.md

 ### Installation and Experiments
 `train_models.sh` downloads and trains several neural networks on common classification tasks.
+This might take a long time.
 Many of the models use existing implementations and datasets.
 See section "Used Models" below for details.

+Alternatively you can also skip this step and [download](https://drive.google.com/file/d/17br5Y9Ta-dxoFqFw83Qtcpdhr1JLGfa_/view?usp=sharing) our provided models.
+We recommend placing the file `models.zip` in this folder and running `unzip models.zip` from the command line.
+Additionally you will need to run `bash download_data.sh` to download the GTSRB data.
+Note, that we can not provide you with Imagenet data samples.
+You will need to follow the instructions in `train_models.sh` to download them yourself.

 Once this has been run and the models are successfully trained  `run.py` can be used to perform the experiments from the evaluation section of the paper.
 `run_additional.py` performs the experiments found in the appendix of the paper.